Skip to main content.

 Research in Reproduction

 Infertility affects up to 10% of individuals/couples in the United States.
 Over the last few decades, treatment options have rapidly improved.
-Specifically, assisted reproductive technology (ART) success rates have improved with up to 50% chance of live birth with in vitro fertilization (IVF) in women under the age of 35 (Source: SART National Summary Report).
-Despite these improvements, some individuals/couples have multiple cycles of IVF without conceiving or ‘recurrent implantation failure' (RIF).
+Specifically, assisted reproductive technology (ART) success rates have improved with up to a 50% chance of live birth with in vitro fertilization (IVF) in women under the age of 35 (Source: SART National Summary Report).
+Despite these improvements, some individuals/couples have multiple cycles of IVF without conceiving or experience 'recurrent implantation failure' (RIF).
 RIF is a devastating and poorly understood diagnosis.

 Our outreach program aims to provide support and education to individuals/couples who have struggled with infertility.
 We also provide education and support to the community through collaborative programming and joint initiatives.